aschuhardt/procyon/lua/README.md

 - `color.from_rgb(r, g, b)` - Returns a table with fields `r`, `g`, `b`, and `a` that represents a color value.
 Arguments should be floating-point values between `0.0` and `1.0`.
 - `spritesheet.load(path)` - Return a new spritesheet object built from an image file at `path`.
 Note that there is a cap on the number of spritesheets that can be loaded during the lifetime of the application (currently 32).
 Modify `MAX_SPRITE_SHADER_COUNT` in `window.h` if you need to raise this cap for some reason.
 - `spritesheet.load(table)` - Returns a new spritesheet object build from raw data found in a binary buffer.
 The argument should be a table with two fields: `length`, which is an integer, and `buffer`, which is a lightuserdata that contains raw texture data.  `length` should describe the length, in bytes, of `buffer`.
-- `spritesheet:sprite(x, y, w, h [, color [, background]])` - Returns a new sprite object defined by the provided position and dimensions within the spritesheet's texture.
+- `spritesheet:sprite(x, y, w, h)` - Returns a new sprite object defined by the provided position and dimensions within the spritesheet's texture.
 The table that is returned has its `width` and `height` fields set accordingly.
-- `sprite:draw(x, y)` - Draws the sprite at the provided screen coordinates.
+- `sprite:draw(x, y, [, color [, background]])` - Draws the sprite at the provided screen coordinates.

 ---